nadunindunil/dailyjsx.com/src/pages/micro-frontends/index.md

 tags: ['micro-fe', 'architecture']
 ---

 Implementing and maintaining a frontend is relatively harder than a backend project.
 It could get even worse if you have a huge frontend with different teams to develop different UI pieces.
-You might have seen teams trying to struggle with huge UIs to manage and their codebases with following various methods.
+You might have seen teams trying to struggle with huge UIs to manage their codebases with following various methods.
 Sometimes they rewrite their whole frontend architecture to solve this issue.
 However, there is an answer to the struggle, Micro Frontends.

 The very first thing someone would ask is, when should we use micro frontend architecture.
 It could be listed as below,
 - You have different teams to develop a huge application